Midas-Technologies-AG/protocol/README.md

 This Repository is forked from @melonproject/protocol and is for now on version v1.0.0 unpublished as npm-package.

-First TODO is to get it published and running via npm i @Midas-Technologies-AG/protocol.

 This branch is successfull running on Kovan TESTNET.

 ## Setup